 I was asked by J.G. to do a hair style for a medium curly hair length little girl with lots and lots of shrinkage!
 This lady – J.G. – asked me to do a natural hair style that showed off some length, could last at least two to three weeks, and that could easily be maintained on a daily basis.

 I hadn’t done a braided Mohawk on Bunny in quite some time, so I wasn’t surprised at all that she asked for one the other night.
 Does anyone ever have those days/weeks/months when they just can’t do a pretty hair style anymore?
 I think I’m having one of those months because I’ve pretty much detested all my latest cornrows braids and cornrow styles.

-Can you do more black kids hairstyles?
+Can you do more African American kids hairstyles?
 And btw way, I am in LOVE with your website!
-There ain't nothing else like it out there :-D That's a message that I got a few days ago.
+There ain’t nothing else like it out there 😀 That’s a message that I got a few days ago.
 Aww, you guys are the greatest.
 Pictures of African American kids hairstyles coming right up!
 This page has pictures of kids hairstyles, natural hair tips, and more!